 A total of 13 teams of pharmacists and health care providers competed for more than $60,000 at a Shark Tank-style event designed to improve care through innovative medication management solutions.
 The Concordia Medication Management Accelerator competition took place at the Hilton Milwaukee City Center as part of the Nov.
-6 – 11 Milwaukee Startup Week activities.
+6 – 11 Startup Wisconsin Week activities.

 CMMA is an effort of Concordia’s School of Pharmacy and Batterman School of Business with financial support from The Dohmen Co.
 CMMA launched in May 2017 and is an 18-month program.
 All teams will continue developing their ideas with the collaborative support of mentors and coaches through the 2018 calendar year.